 We already mentioned that your financial goals need to be specific, more specific than “make more money.”

 As we explain in this blog post, “Maybe you’re thinking “make more money” IS a goal.
-And you’re not wrong.
-But this goal needs context.
+You’re not wrong, but this goal needs context.
 First, you need to understand why you want to make more money; what is it going toward?

 After all, “financial freedom” is different for everyone.
 For some, it means not living paycheck to paycheck.
 For others, it could mean the flexibility to travel whenever and wherever, to own a boat, a vacation home; you name it.
 But, unfortunately, too many people aren’t sure what it would take to achieve these goals.”

 The thing is, if you don’t know where you’re going, you can’t know how to get there!
-So, the first step of financial goal setting involves understanding your goals right from the start.
+The first step of financial goal setting involves understanding your goals right from the start.

 Here’s how to begin: